pestphp/website/source/docs/skipping-tests.md

     // ..
 })->only();
 ```
-> Please be aware that `->only()` requires all tests to be written with Pest in order to work correctly.
+> Please be aware that `->only()` requires all tests to be written with Pest test functions in order to work correctly.

 ## Writing a Pending Test